Columbia Housing and its operational partners are committed to an effective and efficient response to students who suspect they may have bedbugs.

 What do bedbug bites look like?

 Although they appear indistinguishable from mosquito bites, bedbug bites tend to last for longer periods.
 Bites may not become immediately visible, and can take up to 9 days to appear.
 The bites consist of a raised red bump or flat welt, often accompanied by intense itching and are usually aligned three in a row.
 The red bump or welts are the result of an allergic reaction to the anesthetic contained in the bedbug's saliva, which is inserted into the blood of the host.

 There have been no known cases of bedbugs passing disease from host to host.
 Extensive testing has been done in laboratory settings that also conclude that bedbugs are unlikely to pass disease from one person to another.

 What happens when the exterminator comes to a resident’s room?

-If a resident’s room or suite is confirmed to have bedbugs, Facilities' exterminator will come to treat their room.
+If a resident’s room or suite is confirmed to have bedbugs, Facilities and Operations' exterminator will come to treat their room.
 Residents will be required to clean and bag all clothing, bedding, books and personal items prior to the treatment.
 The pesticide DDT is no longer used to kill bedbugs.
 The treatment will likely consist of a few different approaches:

 - A pesticide will be applied to locations within the resident’s room that may harbor the bugs.